vladships/tinyllama-revops-finetuned/README.md

 ## License

-This adapter follows the license of the base TinyLlama model (Apache 2.0).
+This model follows the license of the base TinyLlama model (Apache 2.0).

 ## Author